-The University of Melbourne is located on the traditional lands of the Wurundjeri, and takes an important focus on this place, as well as on the the Indo-Pacific region, and the Global South.
-Waves of global exploration, colonisation and migration have been transforming local cultures in these regions since the 15th century.
-National settler policies continue to deterritorialise Indigenous peoples excluding or subordinating their lifeworlds.
+Waves of global exploration, colonisation and migration have been transforming local cultures in the Indo-Pacific region, and the Global South. since the 15th century.
+National settler policies in Australia, specifically, continue to deterritorialise Indigenous peoples, excluding or subordinating their lifeworlds.
 Decolonising discourse, pedagogy and creative practices in the built environments is now an acute contemporary concern.
+The University of Melbourne, which is hosting this strand, is located on the traditional lands of the Wurundjeri, and takes an important focus on this local place, as well as on the Indo-Pacific region and the Global South more broadly.

 Alongside colleagues in all parts of the world, we must address crucial questions that arise from the places where we are: